flapjack/flapjack/README.md

 Flapjack is highly scalable and distributed monitoring notification system.

-Flapjack's provides a scalable method for dealing with events representing changes in system state (OK -> WARNING -> CRITICAL transitions) and alerting appropriate people as necessary.
+Flapjack provides a scalable method for dealing with events representing changes in system state (OK -> WARNING -> CRITICAL transitions) and alerting appropriate people as necessary.

 Developing
 ----------